allenvanderlinde/blume/README.md

 With the release of version 1.1.0, Blume now supports Win32 consoles!
 Unfortunately, due to the native color limitations of the Win32 console, there is no 8- or 24-bit true color capability whereby Blume can only utilize the Win32 basic color palette. (<i>But hey, that's not bad!</i>)

 Java Native Access was leveraged to gain access to the Windows Kernel32 library and is an incredible API.
 Visit JNA [here](https://github.com/java-native-access/jna).
-The JNA libraries will need to be used and added to the same build path as Blume (see [here](#changes)).
+The JNA libraries are used and included in Blume release JARs (see [here](#changes)).

 No testing has been done so far on macOS.